Skip to main content

 About

-DSS 2: War Industry is a multiplayer real-time strategy game.
+DSS 2: War Industry is a single player and multiplayer open world city builder game with fantasy, economy, medieval and historical themes.
 It was developed by vikingfabian and was released on October 28, 2025.
-It received very positive reviews from players.
+It received positive reviews from players.

 Skip User Reviews